Style (Super Junior-D&E album): Background

 Following their discharge from their mandatory military service, Donghae, and Eunhyuk held a fan meeting event called Hello Again on July 23 in Sejong University.
 The duo also made an appearance at SM Town Live World Tour VI in Tokyo from July 27–28.

 The duo released one monthly Japanese single as they geared towards a full album release sometime in 2018.
 Starting from November 29, 2017, they released '"Here We Are", the first release of the series.
 A month later on December 26, the duo released "You Don't Go".

 In 2018, the duo continued their monthly release by releasing "If You" on January 31.
 On February 28, the duo released "Circus".
 On March 31, the duo released their fifth Japanese single titled "Lose It".
 On April 25, the duo released their sixth Japanese single, titled "Can I Stay..."
-Their final monthy release came in the release of "Hot Babe" on May 30.
+Their final monthly release came in the release of "Hot Babe" on May 30.

 Label SJ confirmed in June that the duo would release Style on August 8 with four additional songs alongside the previously released singles.
 The label also confirmed that there will be a nationwide tour across Japan to promote the album.